MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 To start the investigation process, you need the following data:

-- Access to the tenant as a Global Admin - A Cloud only account (not part of their on-premises environment)
 - Detail of indicators of compromise (IoCs)
 - The date and time when you noticed the incident
 - Date range